Invariance Principle and dynamics

-By a general result of Breiman about Markov chains (cf. e.g. \cite{K86} Theorem I.2.1) the ergodic decomposition of \(\ov M\) is given by the extremal decomposition of \(\nu\) into stationary measures.
-So we first assume that the measure \(\ov M\) is ergodic for \(\ov F \) and that the measure \( \nu\) is extremal among stationary measures.
+By a general result of Breiman about Markov chains (cf. e.g. \cite[ Theorem I.2.1)]{K86} the ergodic decomposition of \(\ov M\) is given by the extremal decomposition of \(\nu\) into stationary measures.
+So we first assume that the measure \(\ov M\) is ergodic for \(\ov F \) and, equivalently, that the measure \( \nu\) is extremal among stationary measures.

 Write, for $ x\in \ov X, \xi \in \SSSS^1,$

 and, for $N$ large, \( g^N ( x,\xi) := \sup \{g(x, \xi), e^{-N}\} .\) The function $-\log g^N $ is $\ov M$-integrable, \( -\log g \ge - \log g^N \) and, by monotone limit,\footnote{Here, and in all similar formulas in the paper, both terms might be a priori infinite.
 The proof of proposition \ref{basicinequality1} will in particular show that, under our hypotheses, $\kappa (\mu, \nu ) < + \infty .$ (see corollary \ref{abs.cont.})}